KarelKubat/smartlog/README.md

   - TCP is slower, but guaranteed.
 - There is a client for loadtesting that discards messages (the `none` client).

 All client types except the forwarding clients can be used stand-alone, i.e., just as a part of your program.
-Forwarding clients normally require a Smartlog server (in test scenarios `nc` or `netcat` can be used).
+Forwarders need to connect to a a Smartlog server (in test scenarios `nc` or `netcat` can be used).

 ### Smartlog servers need smartlog clients too